jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

-First service (`hugo`) is just Hugo binary which when invoked builds page into `public` directory. `/src` is working directory inside docker container where all commands are executed so I'm mounting current directory as volume there so Hugo can see our codebase.
+First service (`hugo`) is just Hugo binary which when invoked builds page into `public` directory. `/src` is working directory inside docker container where all commands are executed.
+I'm mounting current directory as volume there so Hugo can see our codebase.
 Also by setting `entrypoint` to `hugo` you can use this service to run any `hugo` command like `hugo help`, `hugo benchmark` etc. almost like you had it installed locally.

-Second one (`server`) runs hugo development server, binds it to [`0.0.0.0`](https://en.wikipedia.org/wiki/0.0.0.0) address in order to accept requests from outside container.
+Second one (`server`) runs Hugo development server, binds it to [`0.0.0.0`](https://en.wikipedia.org/wiki/0.0.0.0) address in order to accept requests from outside container.